Iron Condor Trading looks like the perfect strategy.

 What's the Big Deal?

 Iron condors are a high odds trade.
-But with those high odds, it means that losing trades end up being much greater than the rewards.
+But with those high odds, it means that the risks are much, much larger than your potential profits.

 There are two things you need to avoid when you are trading iron condors.

 This is where the market moves constantly in one direction.
 This happens in bull markets when stock indexes "grind" higher, and in bear markets during crashes.

 The second thing to avoid is fast movement.
 If the iron condor hasn't been active long enough to generate profits, the risk of a fast move can put you in a bad position.

 The "grind higher" is the biggest risk.
 I know that most traders are always on the lookout for some kind of market crash... but from experience I know that, most of the time, your iron condor will have more risk on the upside.

 I talk more about it in this post: The Hidden Risk In Iron Condors

 So what can you do?
 Let's take a look at some simple adjustments.

 Unbalanced Iron Condor